-Minister of Veterans Affairs Commendation presented at a ceremony in Victoria
+Minister of Veterans Affairs Commendation presented to 10 recipients from the Atlantic provinces

-VICTORIA, BC, Nov.
-22, 2016 /CNW/ - The Honourable Kent Hehr, Minister of Veterans Affairs and Associate Minister of National Defence, today presented the Minister of Veterans Affairs Commendation to the following nine British Columbia residents, honouring their contributions to remembrance and to the service of Canada's Veterans:
+Today, the Honourable Lawrence MacAulay, Minister of Veterans Affairs and Associate Minister of National Defence, presented the Minister of Veterans Affairs Commendation to 10 recipients from across Atlantic Canada, to recognize their distinguished contributions to Veterans' well-being and their commitment to remembrance: